 My new workout/commute started today and the ride there, aside from burning quads and wearing too many layers, went relatively smoothly.
 I took the bike path like a friend had suggested and it took me about 35 minutes.
 I'll try the road I usually drive tomorrow to compare time.
 I felt great when I got to work!
 I was energized and ready to get moving on my daily projects.

-You can join me in this week of eco-commuting by signing up at
+You can join me in this week of eco-commuting by signing up ator find an organization hosting such an event in your state!

 www.waytogovt.org